foysal777/water_logging_fronted/README.md

 - **APIs**: For potential integration with external services

 ## Usages
-- Navigate to https://cloth-store-backend-api.vercel.app/ in your browser.
+- Navigate to https://foysal777.github.io/water_logging_fronted/ in your browser.
 - Register as a new user or login if you already have an account.
-- Browse products, add them to your cart, view details, and interact with wishlists and reviews.
+- Browse Post,see blog  add post , send meassage
-- Access your dashboard to manage your profile, view your orders, and check out saved items.
+- Access your dashboard to manage and accept who were give request to as volunteer

 ## Contact
 - Email: foysal.cse11@gmail.com